MicrosoftDocs/azure-docs/articles/communication-services/concepts/voice-video-calling/video-effects.md

 > [!NOTE]
 > This library cannot be used standalone and can only work when used with the Azure Communication Calling client library for WebJS (https://www.npmjs.com/package/@azure/communication-calling).

-The Azure Communication Calling SDK allows you to create video effects that other viewsers on a call will be able to see.
+The Azure Communication Calling SDK allows you to create video effects that other users on a call will be able to see.
 For example, for a user doing ACS calling using the WebJS SDK you can now enable that the user can turn on background blur.
 With background blur enabled a user can feel more comfortable in doing a video call that the output video will just show a user and all other content will be blurred.

 ## Prerequisites
 ### Install the Azure Communication Services Calling SDK
 - An Azure account with an active subscription is required.
-Please see [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
+See [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) on how to create an Azure account.
 - [Node.js](https://nodejs.org/) active Long Term Support(LTS) versions are recommended.
 - An active Communication Services resource.
 [Create a Communication Services resource](../../quickstarts/create-communication-resource.md).
 - A User Access Token to instantiate a call client.
 Learn how to [create and manage user access tokens](../../quickstarts/access-tokens.md).
 You can also use the Azure CLI and run the command below with your connection string to create a user and an access token.
 (Need to grab connection string from the resource through Azure portal.)